ellorensc/videostore-kata/README.md

 # Videostore Kata README #

 This README would normally document whatever steps are necessary to get your application up and running.
-The videostore application will allow users to prepare cocktails by adding and removing ingredients in the correct order.

 ### Requirements ###